 Your dentist will look for the following to diagnose teeth grinding or bruxism:

 - Scalloped edges on your tongue

 With snoring, your dentist might notice:

-There are many dangers associated with sleep disorders, both oral and non-oral.
-Grinding your teeth can wear down your enamel, which makes your teeth more susceptible to cavity-causing bacteria.
+There are both oral and non-oral dangers associated with sleep disorders.
+Grinding your teeth can wear down your enamel, which makes your teeth more prone to cavity-causing bacteria.
 It can also lead to a loss of tooth structure and temporomandibular disorder (TMD).
 Snoring causes diminished sleep quality and fatigue, and sleep apnea is linked to diabetes, heart disease, obesity, headaches, and a higher risk of high blood pressure.

 Dr. Zulfaghary or Dr. Asad might also order a sleep study for you if they suspect that you're grinding your teeth at night.
 They do this in order to rule out the potential that an airway issue might be causing the bruxism.
 If a poor airway is the culprit, that should be treated first.
 If the issue is not with your airway, then they might prescribe you a mouthguard to wear while sleeping.

 Dentistry goes beyond treating your oral health; dental solutions can play a significant role in treating sleep disorders too.
 If you're suffering from a sleep disorder, then a trip to the dental professionals at Allure Dental Care of Maple Lawn in Fulton, Maryland, might actually be the beginning of your solution.
 Dr. Mahvash Zulfaghary and Dr. Zehra Asad are highly trained and well equipped to diagnose and treat a number of sleep disorders.
 Call or book an appointment online today.

 Stop losing sleep.
 Call or book an appointment online today with the experts at Allure Dental Care of Maple Lawn, and get yourself back on track to a good night's rest.